 Q: What is the relationship between the Rackham Graduate School and the School of Dentistry Admissions Office?

 A: The Rackham Graduate School is the home of graduate education at the University of Michigan.
-Prospective students apply using the Rackham Graduate Application for admission to the School of Dentistry Restorative Dentistry Graduate program.
-The Admissions Office at the School of Dentistry is responsible for forwarding your Rackham Graduate application to the Restorative Dentistry program.
+Prospective students apply using the Rackham Graduate Application for admission to the School of Dentistry Graduate Restorative Dentistry Program.
+The Admissions Office at the School of Dentistry is responsible for forwarding your Rackham Graduate application to the Graduate Restorative Dentistry Program.

-Q: I am applying to the Restorative Dentistry program.
+Q: I am applying to the Graduate Restorative Dentistry Program.
 My recommenders gave me letters of recommendations in paper format, how can I submit those letters?